microth/mateplus/README.md

  * OpenNLP tokenizer (libraries from [`apache-opennlp-1.5.3*` and `de-token.bin`](http://www.mirrorservice.org/sites/ftp.apache.org//opennlp/))
  * The most recent _mateplus_ SRL model for German (June 2015), available from Google Drive [here][4]

+If you want to run _mateplus_ on German text using [ParZu](https://github.com/rsennrich/parzu) as an external dependency parser (recommended for non-newswire text), please use [this model][5] from Google Drive.

 # Running mateplus

 If copies of all required libraries and models are available in the subdirectories `lib/` and `models/`, respectively, mateplus can simply be executed as a standalone application using the script `scripts/parse.sh`.
 This script runs the mate-tools pipeline to preprocess a given input text file (assuming one sentence per line), and applies our state-of-the-art model for identifying and role labeling of semantic predicate-argument structures.
+For German, please use the script `scripts/parse-ger.sh` (recommended for newswire text) or `scripts/parse-ger-ext.sh` (recommended for non-newswire text).

 It is also possible to apply the mateplus SRL model on already preprocessed text in the CoNLL 2009 format, using the Java class `se.lth.cs.srl.Parse`.
 Since mateplus is trained based on input preprocessed with mate-tools, however, we strongly recommend to use the complete pipeline to achieve best performance.